-House Dems readying bill to block Trump’s border emergency
+Dems’ measure blocking Trump emergency will come Friday

-WASHINGTON (AP) — House Democrats plan to file a resolution as soon as Friday that’s aimed at blocking President Donald Trump’s declaration of an emergency at the Southwest border.
+WASHINGTON (AP) — House Democrats will file a resolution Friday aimed at blocking the national emergency declaration that President Donald Trump has issued to help finance his wall along the Southwest border, teeing up a clash over billions of dollars, immigration policy and the Constitution’s separation of powers.

-That could set up a vote by the full House by mid-March.
-The clash is over a declaration that Trump is using to try spending billions of dollars beyond what Congress has authorized to start building border barriers.
+That could set up a vote by the full House by mid-March, if not sooner.
+The battle is over a declaration that Trump, whose border wall was the most visible trademark of his presidential campaign, is using to try spending billions of dollars beyond what Congress has authorized to start building border barriers.

 Passage by the Democratic-run House seems likely.
 The measure would then move to the Republican-controlled Senate, where there may be enough GOP defections for approval.